Sports Performance Program

 Sports psychology resources- apps, podcasts, books, and blogs.

 Athlete/Coach of the weekAthlete and Coach of the Week nominations are submitted on a weekly basis by our program directors, staff, and coaches.
 Our nominees must exemplify one or more of our Competition Center core values: integrity, excellence, team, and fun.
-We post weekly features of our Athletes and Coaches of the Week on our Competition Center Facebook and Instagram.
+We post features of our Athletes and Coaches of the Week on our Competition Center Facebook and Instagram.
 A recap of the winners is included in our monthly newsletters.